-- Currency fluctuations adversely affect the supply chain with increases in the cost of goods and services and difficulties in obtaining products. - A UK skills shortage in construction and social care and support could increase development and maintenance costs. - Materials and labour shortages could delay repairs and increase rent loss on void repairs. - Reduced credit rating and access to affordable debt. - Lack of consumer confidence resulting in a slowing housing market, revisions to housing policy and reduced access to external funding and ineffective delivery of the development programme. - Ineffective delivery against corporate plan and business plan. - A recession could increase the demand for social housing, including homelessness. - Adverse economic conditions could reduce tenants' ability to pay their rent and/or maintain shared ownership mortgage payments.
+- Currency fluctuations impact adversely on the supply chain with increases in the cost of goods and services and difficulties in obtaining products. - A UK skills shortage in construction and social care / support could increase development and maintenance costs. - Materials and labour shortages could delay repairs and increase rent loss on void repairs. - Reduced credit rating / access to affordable debt. - Lack of consumer confidence resulting in a slowing housing market, revisions to housing policy and reduced access to external funding and ineffective delivery of the Development programme. - Corporate Plan and Business Plan ineffective delivery and subsequent exposure to regulator. - A recession could increase the demand for social housing, including homelessness. - Adverse economic conditions could reduce tenants' ability to pay their rent and/or maintain Shared Ownership mortgage payments.